isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 **When:** Tuesday, January 28, 2020 from 2:00am to 03:00am EASTERN

-* **VMAP with FER support for "nbc" CueFormat** Convert cues from FER stream into FW timeline override params, when ptcueformat=nbc is used and the stream is a VOD stream with in-manifest cues and baked-in ads.
+* **VMAP with FER support for nbc CueFormat**

+  Convert cues from FER stream into FW timeline override params, when `ptcueformat=nbc` is used and the stream is a VOD stream with in-manifest cues and baked-in ads.

-* Sanitize user-agent field in HTTP Header before forwarding to third party Ad providers/ CDN.
+* Sanitize user-agent field in HTTP Header before forwarding to third-party Ad providers/ CDN.

-* Filter out control/non-printable characters (ASCII code < 32) from "user-agent" HTTP headers before sending to Auditude and other ad-providers, CDNs.
+* Filter out control/non-printable characters (ASCII code < 32) from user-agent HTTP headers before sending to Auditude and other ad-providers, CDNs.
 Auditude Ad-Call used to fail for such invalid headers.

 * Purge old V1 Objects from NetStorage Groups to keep object count within safe limits of Akamai.